ForgeRock/end-user-ui/README.md

 To help you with navigation, the application has the following basic layout:

 ```
+tests/ - Folder containing the application tests
+│
+public/
+├── static/ - Images and files that will not be processed by webpack
+├── favicon.ico - Website fav icon
+├── index.html - Application index.html
 src/
 ├── components/ - General application components
 │    ├── access/ - Delegated admin components